 Brachionus rotundiformis (S-type rotifer)

-Brachionus rotundiformis is a challenging product to ship.
+Presently our S-rotifers will be normally limited to orders of 1 million.
 If you would like to purchase them, please contact us directly and we'll set up the order for you.

-Brachionus rotundiformis is a cyclical parthenogen, meaning that it alternates between parthenogenesis (asexual reproduction) and sexual reproduction.
-Parthenogenesis allows it to rapidly colonize an environment given favorable environmental conditions.
+S-type rotifers are cyclical parthenogens (meaning they alternate between asexual and sexual reproduction.
+Parthenogenesis allows them to rapidly colonize an environment given favorable environmental conditions.

 - Easily captured due to their slow motility.

 - Readily swallowed by larvae due to their small size (90-150µm).